cplett/cplett.github.io/page/censo/1-NMR.md

 {% include important.html content='For the next steps, the ORCA software is required.'%}

 Next, you are going to refine the ensemble using DFT calculations.
-CREST uses GFN2-xTB as the default method, which produces ensemble rankings that are not accurate enough for NMR calculations.
+**crest** uses GFN2-xTB as the default method, which produces ensemble rankings that are not accurate enough for NMR calculations.
 Therefore, it is necessary to refine the initial ensemble.
 You can do this using CENSO, which is supposed to automate the process of ensemble refinement and property calculation.
 **Before starting your calculations, please configure the program paths in the provided configuration file.**